 An alternative to CRLs and OCSP is to use short-lived certificates.
 These allow faster verification by removing the need for CRL or OCSP lookups.
 The logic is that compromised certificates would expire before they could be exploited.

 As an example, the CMS could create short-lived certificates by generating new keys and request certificates every 10 minutes.

-Short-lived certificates improve risk management.
-In the event that a bad actor discovers someone’s private key, that bad actor would have up to 10 minutes to sign calls with a forged signature before the certificate expires.
+If a bad actor discovers someone’s private key, that bad actor would have up to 10 minutes to sign calls with a forged signature before the certificate expires.

 Short-lived certificates shave off milliseconds from certificate verification processing times compared to CRLs and OCSP while providing security guarantees that are equivalent to or better than OCSP, according to researchers at Stanford and Carnegie Mellon.20

 A disadvantage of short-lived certificates is the cost of obtaining new certificates frequently.

 The choice of either long- or short-lived certificates is between a certificate owner and the Certificate Authority.
 The STI verification service validates certificates using the same steps either way, checking the validity of the certificate holder, the call time stamp against the validity period of the certificate, and the CRL.